mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 you press OK it will load the resulting combination into the mini scratch pad and you can draw in the stroke.

-If you go to your resources folder(), there's a folder there called "preset\_icons", and in this folder there are "tool\_icons" and "emblem\_icons".
+If you go to your resources folder, there's a folder there called "preset\_icons", and in this folder there are "tool\_icons" and "emblem\_icons".
 You can add semi-transparent pngs here and Krita will load those into the icon library as well so you can customize your icons